dorukakay33/Information-Retrieval/README.md

 # Information Retrieval

-This repository contains a series of Information Retrieval assignments completed as part of my Artificial Intelligence coursework.
+This repository contains a series of Information Retrieval assignments.
 The project focuses on building, improving, evaluating, and analysing a basic information retrieval system using a scientific-paper dataset from PubMed.

 The notebooks follow a step-by-step workflow: first inspecting the dataset, then building a simple inverted index, improving retrieval with preprocessing and ranking, evaluating search results, applying link analysis, and finally using clustering/topic modeling to explore document themes.